 1. What is marginal propensity to consume?
 How is it related to marginal propensity to save?

-MPC or Marginal Propensity to consume is a vital component of the Keynesian theory of macroeconomics and it is defined as the increase in consumer spending due to increase in income.
-It is expressed as ∆C/∆Y which shows change in consumption with change in income.
+MPC, or Marginal Propensity to Consume, is a vital component of the Keynesian theory of macroeconomics, and it is defined as the increase in consumer spending due to an increase in income.
+It is expressed as ∆C/∆Y, which shows the change in consumption with a change in income.

 Where ∆C = Change in consumption